 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of residents who were given antipsychotic drugs.
-These medications are used to treat several medical conditions, including cognitive disorders.
+This is the percentage of patients who were given antipsychotic drugs.
+These medications may be used for treating several medical conditions, including dementia.

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients who were prescribed antianxiety medications.
-These drugs are used to treat residents suffering from depression or anxiety.
+This tells you the percent of patients prescribed antianxiety drugs.
+These drugs are typically given to residents experiencing anxiety and depression.

 Managing Depression Among Residents

 In First Coast Health & Rehabilitation Center, 2.33% of Patients

 This metric measures the percent of long-term care patients who are showing signs of depression.
 Many believe this is a reasonable measure of resident quality of care.

 Appropriate Vaccine Usage